Jump directly to the Content

 Tony Campolo Experiences Powerful Moment at Funeral

 I went to my first black funeral when I was 16 years old.
 A friend of mine, Clarence, had died.
 The pastor was incredible.
-From the pulpit he talked about the Resurrection in beautiful ...
+From the pulpit he talked about the Resurrection ...

 [Read More]